47tibo/weatherPanameAndroid/README.md

 - Hilt for DI
 - Retrofit for network requests
 - Ktlint for linting, runs on pre-push
-- Kover for code coverage runs on Bitrise
+- Kover for code coverage runs on Bitrise (release flavor)

 ### Application architecture